John W. Henry: Liverpool Football Club

 In October 2010 the Fenway Sports Group took over Liverpool F.C.
 The UEFA Financial Fair Play Regulations may have been a factor in the decision.
 The previous owners, Tom Hicks and George N. Gillett, Jr., had become extremely unpopular among Liverpool fans for their failure to deliver on the promise that no debt would be placed onto the club, and the proposal of Liverpool leaving Anfield as disrespectful treatment of its manager and front office and for their allegedly misleading statements about planned and past investment in players.

 After losing around £154 million on the pressured sale of their debt-ridden club, Hicks and Gillett announced that they would sue co-owners and creditors for at least $1.6 billion for the "extraordinary swindle" they suffered.
 In January 2013, Hicks and Gillett had lost a Court of Appeal case and agreed to drop the suit.

 On February 26, 2012, Liverpool won the 2012 Football League Cup Final at Wembley Stadium, beating Cardiff City 3–2 on penalties after the game finished 1–1 after 90 minutes and 2–2 after extra time.
 This was Liverpool's first trophy since the 2006 FA Cup Final win over West Ham United on May 13, 2006, at the Millennium Stadium in Cardiff.
 In May 2012 he made a controversial decision by firing coach and club icon Kenny Dalglish citing the club's poor league results.
 This was regarded as a poor decision by some soccer pundits such as Dalglish's friend Alan Hansen, given Dalglish's success in lifting the club from four points above the relegation zone to a cup win.
-In July 2012, after successfully persuading Brendan Rodgers to become the new coach, Henry attributed parting company with Dalglish as being unrelated to failing to win the FA Cup or the Suarez case, but a product of the club's poor league performance in the second half of the 2011–12 season.
+In July 2012, after persuading Brendan Rodgers to become the new coach, Henry attributed parting company with Dalglish as being unrelated to failing to win the FA Cup or the Suarez case, but a product of the club's poor league performance in the second half of the 2011–12 season.